-The results are more than 3,800 miles of fish habitat has been opened by removing or replacing nearly 5,600 stream blockages.
+The results are nearly 4,500 miles of fish habitat has been opened by removing or replacing an impressive 6,500 stream blockages.
 All forest landowners are required to complete their road and culvert improvements by 2021.
-The investment made so far is $200 million for private land alone, an important investment to the future of Washington’s natural resources.
+The investment made so far is $300 million for private land alone, an important investment to the future of Washington’s natural resources.
 To learn more go to Forests and Fish Law.

 Improved Road Maintenance and Construction Practices Focus on “Worst First”

 One of the most prominent aspects of responsible forest management is demonstrated by the new methods of road and culvert construction being practiced by private forest landowners.
 Washington’s landmark Forests & Fish Law prompted this change through Road Maintenance and Abandonment Plans, or RMAPs.
 Forest landowners are required to improve their forest roads to protect public resources, including water, fish, and wildlife habitat.
 Improved road maintenance and construction practices reduce or eliminate runoff and fine sediment being delivered into streams, which can degrade water quality and fish habitat.